mohammed0x00/pyArchSim/README.md

 #### 2.2.2 Main Memory

-The main memory receives read or write requests and process them according to the hardware modeled.
-Then, the interface is leveraged to implement a valid-ready protocol through function calls.
+The main memory receives read and write requests; the main memory processes them according to the hardware it models.
+The main memory model interface is leveraged to implement a valid-ready protocol through function calls.
 The following interfacing functions must be implemented:

 1. **`canReq(port_id)`**: A function to return whether the main memory can accept an incoming memory request for either a read or a write.
 2. **`sendReq(port_id, req)`**: A function to receive a memory request from a requester.